theKashey/rewiremock/README.md

     new (require("rewiremock/webpack/plugin"))()
 ]
 ```
   That's all.
-Now all magic will happens at client side.
+Now all magic will happen at the client-side.
-  > It is better to use .proxy/module command with direct require/import and leave all names conversion to webpack.
+  > It is better to use .proxy/module command with direct require/import and leaves all names conversion to Webpack.

 #### Hint
-For better dev experience include special configuration of webpack
+For better dev experience include special configuration of Webpack
 ```js
 import rewiremock from 'rewiremock/webpack';
 ```

-### webpack troubleshooting
+### Webpack troubleshooting
-Currently there are 2 known problems, both for mocha+webpack, ie using nodejs to run webpack bundle:
+Currently, there are 2 known problems, both for mocha+webpack, ie using node.js to run Webpack bundle:
 - TypeError: Cannot read property 'webpackHotUpdate' of undefined

   Caused by babel.
-Just dont use babel then running webpack bundles (ie babel-register).
+Just don't use babel then running Webpack bundles (ie babel-register).
 Use babel to create bundles.
 - TypeError: Cannot read property 'call' of undefined

   Caused by webpack.
-Sometimes is does not include some important files.
+Sometimes it does not include some important files.
   To solve this problem just `import('rewiremock/webpack/interceptor')` in scaffolding.
-  The problem is simply - this file does not exists in the bundle.
+  The problem is simply - this file does not exist in the bundle.

 ## To actually... mock